I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-iksreferenceclock-getresolution.md

 <p>The <b>IKsReferenceClock::GetResolution</b> method returns STATUS_SUCCESS or the error code that the relevant clock returned from its <b>GetResolution</b> property.
 See <a href="https://msdn.microsoft.com/library/windows/hardware/ff565092">KSPROPERTY_CLOCK_RESOLUTION</a>.
 May return STATUS_DEVICE_NOT_READY if no clock is assigned.</p>

 ## -remarks
 <p>This method retrieves the underlying clock's resolution property, which specifies the clock's increment granularity and notification error in 100-nanosecond units.
 The finest granularity is one unit; less granular increments contain larger numbers.</p>

 <p>The least amount of notification error greater than the clock granularity is zero units; less accurate clocks use larger numbers to indicate  error.
 The proxy can use this resolution property to determine maximum error and resolution in event notification and synchronization.</p>

-<p>For more information, see <a href="NULL">AVStream Clocks</a>.</p>

-<p>AVStream uses the <a href="https://msdn.microsoft.com/library/windows/hardware/ff565092">KSPROPERTY_CLOCK_RESOLUTION</a> property to retrieve the clock resolution.</p>

-<p>This method retrieves the underlying clock's resolution property, which specifies the clock's increment granularity and notification error in 100-nanosecond units.
-The finest granularity is one unit; less granular increments contain larger numbers.</p>

-<p>The least amount of notification error greater than the clock granularity is zero units; less accurate clocks use larger numbers to indicate  error.
-The proxy can use this resolution property to determine maximum error and resolution in event notification and synchronization.</p>